compiler-research/compiler-research.github.io/_posts/2025-05-12-using-root-for-genome-sequencing.md

 - Reference-based compression similar to CRAM
 - Adaptive selection of optimal compression methods based on data characteristics

-### Why RNTuple for Genomics?
-RNTuple is ROOT's successor to TTree columnar data storage, offering several advantages for genomic data:

-Improved Memory Efficiency: RNTuple's design allows uncompressed data to be directly mapped to memory without further copies due to the clear separation between offset/index data and payload data.
-This matches the in-memory layout on modern architectures and reduces RAM requirements when processing large genomic datasets.
-Type Safety: RNTuple provides compile-time type-safe interfaces through the use of templates, reducing common programming errors in genomic data processing.
-This is particularly valuable when handling complex nested data types common in genomic sequence information.
-Enhanced Storage Efficiency: Recent benchmarks show RNTuple achieving 20-35% storage space savings compared to TTree, which already outperforms traditional genomic formats.
-This translates to significant storage cost reductions for large-scale genomic datasets.
-Optimized Performance: RNTuple demonstrates multiple times faster read throughput than TTree, along with better write performance and multicore scalability.
-It can fully harness the performance of modern NVMe drives and object stores.
-Columnar Access Pattern: The columnar structure is ideal for genomic region queries that often only access chromosome and position information, avoiding unnecessary data loading.
-This is particularly important for genomic data, where analysts frequently need to examine specific regions rather than entire sequences.

 ### Project Architecture
 <img src="/images/blog/genome_sequencing.png" style="display: block; margin-left: auto; margin-right: auto;" width="50%" />